MITLibraries/adml/README.md

 # Archives Digital Media Log

-This webapp enables accessioning or processing archivists to create a log of media items within archival collections.
+This TEST webapp enables accessioning or processing archivists to create a log of media items within archival collections.
 The tool will facilitate keeping track of media that is in specific collection boxes/containers in aggregate terms per media format type.
 The output from this tool will enhance the collection management records in ArchivesSpace without needing to manually type that information again.

 The stack is Spring Boot/MVC/Security/Data.
-The tool uses an embedded database (h2) in development mode.
+The tool uses an embedded database (h2) in development mode and MySql in production mode.

 Dependencies